 - contaminated water

 - land degradation

 - children forced to leave school

 When crops fail and incomes fall, households facing poverty need all members contributing to the bottom line — which often results in taking children out of school so they can work.

 40 percent of civil wars or internal conflicts in unstable countries are the result of competition for scarce food and resources.
 Extreme weather multiplies the threat of violence.

-Climate extremes like droughts, hurricanes and flooding are becoming more frequent and more severe and are likely to displace nearly 150 million people by the year 2050.
+Climate extremes like droughts, hurricanes and flooding are becoming more frequent and more severe and are forecasted to displace between 150 million and 1 billion people by the year 2050.
 When food is scarce, families must leave their homes in search of resources, safety and opportunity.

 In many places, outdated gender norms lead to women going hungrier when food is scarce.
 When water is scarce due to droughts or heatwaves, it’s often the women who must walk farther to collect clean water for their families, and young girls leave school to help.

 Impoverished communities lack the resources and assets to rebuild after disaster strikes, making economic instability and hunger quick to follow.